A reverse mortgage is a loan where the home is used as collateral to get tax-free cash from the equity of the home without incurring monthly expenses.

 Reverse mortgages can be a great retirement and long-term care planning tool in the right scenario, but they come with some potential downsides that should be carefully considered:

-• If you are potentially eligible for government benefits such as Medicaid or veterans benefits, the home is often non-countable for purposes of qualifying for benefits.
-In other words, you may not have to use up your home equity paying for long-term care if you qualify for government assistance for long-term care.
-If you are receiving government benefits such as Medicaid or veterans benefits and then are forced to sell your home in order to repay the reverse mortgage, any excess sale proceeds could disqualify you from continuing to receive the government benefits.
+- If you are potentially eligible for government benefits such as Medicaid or veterans benefits, the home is often non-countable for purposes of qualifying for benefits.
+In other words, you may not have to use up your home equity to pay for long-term care if you qualify for government assistance for long-term care.
+If you are receiving government benefits such as Medicaid or veterans benefits and then are forced to sell your home to repay the reverse mortgage, any excess sale proceeds could disqualify you from continuing to receive the government benefits.

-In light of the above downsides, we strongly recommend that you consult with a qualified elder law attorney in Cary, NC before obtaining a reverse mortgage to ensure that it is an appropriate tool based upon your goals and circumstances.
+In light of the above downsides, we strongly recommend that you consult with a qualified elder law attorney in Cary, NC, before obtaining a reverse mortgage to ensure that it is an appropriate tool based on your goals and circumstances.

 Disclaimer: This website and the information provided on this website is for general information purposes and should not be construed as specific legal, tax, accounting, or financial advice.
 Although efforts are made to keep information accurate and up to date, occasionally unintended errors and misprints may occur.
 We assume no responsibility or liability for any errors or omissions of the content of this site.
 It is important to do your own analysis before making any legal or investment decisions about your own personal circumstances.
 The ideas and strategies discussed herein should never be used without first assessing your own personal and financial situation and consulting with a legal or financial professional.